© 2012 Nathan Litjens (1 of 2)

 IUCN (Red List) status: Least Concern (LC).

-For photos of Limnonectes palavanensis adults and larvae and another species account, see www.frogsofborneo.org.
+For photos of Ingerana baluensis adults and another species account, see www.frogsofborneo.org.

-This species is found throughout western to northern Borneo, and from only two localities on Palawan Island (the type locality) in the Philippines.
+This species is known only from northern and western Borneo.
 It probably occurs more widely than current records suggest, especially in areas between known sites.
-It is found from about 100-1,200m asl.
+It is present at altitudes of 100-900m asl.

 Habitat and Ecology

 It is known only from lowland and mid-elevation primary rainforests where it has been found in the floor litter and along stream banks.
 It probably breeds on land by direct development, like other members of its genus.

 No subpopulation size estimates have been made.
 At one or two localities it seems to be relatively common.